Robinyo/serendipity/docs/administration-guide/02-keycloak.md

 The `master` realm should only be used to manage Keycloak.

-To create a new realm, select 'Manage realms' in the side menu and then click the 'Create realm' button:
+To create a new realm, in the side menu click the dropdown menu and then click the 'Create realm' button:

 ![Keycloak Admin Console Create Realm](/screen-shots/keycloak/keycloak-create-realm.png)